 I've been offered a placement.
 Do I have to pay fees?

 No, eligible students are not required to pay fees to participate in an Erasmus+ traineeship.
-Please refer to the online guidance notes for further information.

 Will I be given a King's ID card and email address during my traineeship?